asrvd/kanna-rewrite/README.md

 # kanna-rewrite
-Rewrite version of my Discord Bot to include new features like Slash Commands and Message Components OwO
+Rewrite version of my Discord Bot to include new features like Slash Commands and Message Components